R3Conclave/ccl-documentation/user-guide/docs/conclave-cloud-concepts.md

 __Note:__ Project names are also unique.

 The project UID is not a confidential value.
-You need to provide it to the client SDK to inform which set of functions to use in your application.

 ## Functions